 How does the Wise Business account work?

 You can add money into your multi-currency account.
 You can top up via debit card or bank transfer.
 You can either fund in the same currency or with different currency.
 Once you’ve set up your Wise Business account you're ready to:

 - Convert money between currencies in seconds whenever you need, at the real exchange rate with low conversion fees.

 - Send money directly from any currency in your account to pay suppliers, invoices, employees overseas and more.

 - Receive money with account numbers and IBANs.
-Get paid like a local in AUD, EUR, GBP or USD in your account with zero receiving fees.
+Get paid like a local in AUD, NZD, EUR, GBP, USD and SGD in your account with zero receiving fees.

 Unfortunately, access to borderless account details are not available in the following countries:

 - North Korea

 - State of Libya

 US states that can't get a borderless account